KaarelKurik/conditional-plasticity/main.typ

 The remaining analogies are left for the reader to verify.

-Throughout @sec:main, every theorem and lemma shall be annotated according to whether it requires aspects of the Banach space structure, or whether the graph theoretic analogue is sufficient.
+Throughout @sec:main, every theorem and lemma shall have an annotation indicating whether it requires the Banach space structure.
+If the graph theoretic structure is sufficient, there will be no annotation.

 == Graph theoretic results